algorandfoundation/algokit-utils-py/docs/source/capabilities/algorand-client.md

 ### Sending a single transaction

-You can compose a single transaction via `algorand.send...`, which gives you an instance of the [`AlgorandClientTransactionSender`](../autoapi/algokit_utils/applications/app_client.md#algokit_utils.applications.app_client.AlgorandClientTransactionSender) class.
+You can compose a single transaction via `algorand.send...`, which gives you an instance of the {py:class}`algokit_utils.transactions.AlgorandClientTransactionSender` class.
 Intellisense will guide you on the different options.

 Further documentation is present in the related capabilities: